 An upright, clump-forming fern spreading through rhizomes.
-Enjoys cool shady areas with rich organic soils of constant moisture.
-Finely dissected leaves of a medium green color.
+Enjoys cool, shady areas with rich organic soils of constant moisture.
+Finely dissected leaves of a medium green colour.
 The name comes from the fronds that display a feathery appearance similar to ostrich feathers.
-This deciduous fern looses leaflets faster than the Wood or Christmas fern, going dormant for the winter.
+This deciduous fern loses leaflets faster than the Wood or Christmas fern, going dormant for the winter.

 Spring fiddleheads can be harvested as a gourmet edible.

 Ontario Hardiness Zone: 3 to 7 (Find out your Hardiness Zone here)